 This farm, known as Compagnes Drift, was an outpost for the Dutch East India Company until the middle of the 18th Century.
 Jayne and her late husband, Raoul, bought the farm in 1974 and set about replanting the vineyards.
 The couple liberated themselves from the co-operative system in 1994, electing to refurbish the rustic cellar on the farm (which had last been used forty years before), deciding instead to produce and bottle under their own label.
-Today, the cellar is under the tenure of their son, Sebastian, whilst sister Ariane helps with marketing.
+Today, the cellar is under the tenure of their son, Sebastian.

 There are apparently 13 different grape varieties planted on the farm.
 Whilst I suspect that Sebastian would beg to differ, I have always seen their strength as a producer of Chenin Blanc where there are three different expressions, including a very limited release of a Noble Late Harvest called Goutte d’Or.

 Another is raised in concrete and stainless steel tanks and shares a Loire-like profile, but is both serious and durable, whilst the Hope Marguerite (named after Sebastian’s grandmother), was first released in 1996 and comes from two vineyards planted in 1974 and 1978.
 It spontaneously ferments in barrel, a small proportion being new.

 ‘Hope’ is regularly awarded ‘Five Stars’ in the annual Platter Guide and is rightly considered to be one of the Cape’s best examples within its genre.